everx-labs/evernode-se/README.md

 # Evernode Simple Emulator (SE)

-Local Node with GraphQL API for Everscale DApp development and testing.
+Local Node with GraphQL API for DApp development and testing in TVM compatible blockchains (Everscale, Venom, TON, Gosh, etc.).

 **Have a question?
 Get quick help in our channel:**